 - Use a translation that makes sense to you!

-This may feel technical, but stick with me because it’s an important point: I want to offer you my translation of the “Our Father Prayer” because I think it’s faithful to the text and it also uses up-to-date phrases.
-I taught my family this translation because I’ve simply not found a translation that makes good sense in modern English.
+I taught my family this translation because I’ve simply not found a translation that makes good sense to me in modern English.
 Phrases like “hallowed be your name” just aren’t natural for me, and that archaic (yet common) translation, actually misses the point for people who don’t know what “hallowed” even means: that our prayer is welcoming God’s holiness, not declaring his holiness or praising him.
-I have incorporated into my translation other nuances from this compact prayer that I’ve found to be important.

 So, I suggest using The Message paraphrase.